-Regular flexibility exercises help maintain your range of movement as you age, some studies have shown.
-For example, regular stretching can help keep your hips and hamstrings flexible as you age, says Lynn Millar, PhD.
+For example, regular stretching can help keep your hips and hamstrings flexible later in life, says Lynn Millar, PhD.
 She's a physical therapist and professor at Winston-Salem State University.

-Regularly stretching the muscles that are constantly shortened through your work posture or daily routine can ease and prevent chronic pain.
+If your posture or activities are a problem, make it a habit to stretch those muscles regularly.
 If you have back pain from sitting at a desk all day, stretches that reverse that posture could help.

 Exercise physiologist Mike Bracko recommends doing the "Standing Cat-Camel" as a work-related back stretch.
 Here's how:

 Stand with your feet shoulder-width apart and knees bent slightly.